adibzailan/public_sandbox-dynamo_package/README.md

 *Note: Ensure rooms have valid boundaries before processing*

 ### rooms_to_ceilings
-Creates ceiling elements from room boundaries with configurable height offset.
+Performance-optimized ZeroTouch node that creates ceiling elements from room boundaries with configurable height offset.

 **Inputs:**
 - `Rooms`: List of rooms to process